vverlapping caas Cosis hero illustration

 $0-$3,200/month depending on features

-Free CRM to paid AI automation.
+Free CRM to paid automation.
 HubSpot does everything adequately—pipelines, email, landing pages, chat.
 The overlap problem: founders often buy HubSpot for the CRM, then Mailchimp for email, then Zapier for automation.
 But HubSpot does all three.
 Cost of learning HubSpot properly?
 40 hours.
 Cost of maintaining three overlapping tools? $3,500/year + 8 hours monthly support.

 CSD Verdict